 Data integrity involves encryption and user security controls in the software itself.
 What’s more, data validation can be done utilizing incremental change tracking for irrational or outsized changes (i.e. upon entering a 10% rent increase when the typical rent increase is 1% to 5%).
 Another method is to set data input limits for the expected values.
 On the human side, there are data governance policies to ensure that the data is collected and maintained accurately and consistently.
 More than that, though, the reliability of the data must be verifiable.
 This means that the source materials need to be readily available, typically in a digital format.
 It isn’t enough to have a spreadsheet of aggregated data.
 Unquestionably, the source documents must be accessible to verify the aggregated data.

-For example, compare a spreadsheet of data to a database where every number links to a digital source document for verification purposes.
+In contrast, compare a spreadsheet of data to a database where every number links to a digital source document for verification purposes.
 In addition, each number that exists in isolation in a spreadsheet directly links in a database to the tenant, premises and accounting transaction history.
-Together, the aggregate data presents a total picture.
+Together, the aggregate data presents a total, accurate picture.

 Setting controls on the data are critical for two key reasons.
 One, the data is now much more valuable in its curated form that it was in the various disconnected sources.
 Two, no one user should have singular control over the data.
 This is important both for maintaining the quality of the data and for preventing internal fraud.